microsoft/teams-powerapps-app-templates/Milestones/Documentation/extend-milestones-weekly-report.md

 ---
-title: Send a weekly report on project status from the Milestones sample app (contains video)
+title: Send a weekly report on project status from the Milestones sample app template (contains video)
 description: Learn how to extend the Milestones sample app for Microsoft Teams to send a weekly summary of the status of work items for a project.

 ms.topic: conceptual